 The Utah Engineers Council is a 501(c)(3) non-profit organization.

-We would like to thank Varian for their continued support.
+We would like to thank the following sponsors for their support of The Utah Engineers Council:

 If you have any questions about UEC or would like to make a donation, please contact us.
-We are currently looking for sponsors for our annual awards banquet as well as donations for our scholarlship fund.
+We are currently looking for sponsors for our scholarlship fund as well as ongoing support for the UEC.
 We have different levels of sponsorship and your company would be recognized as a sponsor.
 We would love to hear from you.
 Click below for more information:

 Are you interested in advertising in the award-winning UEC Journal?
 Click on the link below for more information: